 The company has been involved titles released on the PS4, PC, PSVita, PS3, DS/DSi, PS2, PSP, Xbox, GameCube, GBA, PlayStation, Amiga, 3DO and Apple II.
 Of these, "Crash Bandicoot" (PlayStation), "Crash Bandicoot 2" (PlayStation), "Uncharted: Drake's Fortune" (PS3), "Crash Team Racing" (PlayStation), "Uncharted 2: Among Thieves" (PS3) has been a best selling title.

-The company is currently involved with the forthcoming 2019 release "The Last of Us Part II" (PS4).
+The company's most recent involvement was on the 2020 release "The Last of Us Part II" (PS4).

 12 Jun 2014